Norman Maclean: University of Chicago

 Maclean began graduate studies in English at the University of Chicago in 1928 and earned a PhD in 1940.

 Like his contemporary C.S.
 Lewis, Maclean acquired a reputation for personal magnetism and for making the writings of difficult Medieval authors like François Rabelais and Geoffrey Chaucer come alive in the lecture hall.
-One of his students later said, "Norman F. Maclean is one of the best liked guys around this place.
+One of his students later said, "Maclean is one of the best liked guys around this place.
 He is best remembered because when we were freshmen we used to come to class only when he lectured.
 His classes were always overrun."

-According to another of his students, the poet Marie Borroff, Maclean was considered a unique figure at the university because he came from a "wilderness outpost", was a gifted marksman with a rifle, played a rough game of handball, and was every bit as much of an expert on George Armstrong Custer as he was on Aristotle.
+According to another of his students, the scholar and poet Marie Borroff, Maclean was considered a unique figure at the university because he came from a "wilderness outpost", was a gifted marksman with a rifle, played a rough game of handball and was every bit as much of an expert on George Armstrong Custer as he was on Aristotle.

 During World War II, Maclean declined a commission in the Office of Naval Intelligence to serve as dean of students.
 During the war, he also served as director of the Institute on Military Studies and co-authored Manual of Instruction in Military Maps and Aerial Photographs.

 Maclean eventually became the William Rainey Harper Professor in the Department of English and taught the Romantic poets and Shakespeare.
 "Every year I said to myself, 'You better teach this bastard so you don't forget what great writing is like.'
 I taught him technically, two whole weeks for the first scene from Hamlet.
 I'd spend the first day on just the line, 'Who's there?'"

 U.S. Supreme Court Justice John Paul Stevens took a poetry class taught by Maclean at the University of Chicago and later called him, "the teacher to whom I am most indebted."
+Maclean received the Llewellyn John and Harriet Manchester Quantrell Awards for Excellence in Undergraduate Teaching in 1941 and 1973.

 Maclean also wrote two scholarly articles, "From Action to Image: Theories of the Lyric in the Eighteenth Century" and "Episode, Scene, Speech, and Word: The Madness of Lear", the latter describing a theory of tragedy that he revisited in his later work.